A Framework For Creating Real, Lasting Success —

 Is Balance The Answer?

-Making desires equal in importance sounds good.
+Making desires equal sounds good.
 But it can lead to failure to create both.

 My client’s energy and action followed the figure-eight path of least resistance described by the arrows.
 As he moved toward material success, the pull of a simpler, richer life exerted its power.
 Then, when he cut consumption, he felt the pull of money and things again.